The stages of a relationship with a narcissist.

 Stage twelve.
 You think about warning that new person as you’re a good-hearted person with empathy that doesn’t want to see others come to harm.
 Then you remember where it all started and how the narcissist told you all of the exes are all crazy.
 You know the narcissist will have made out to them that you are too.
 Feeling sad you can not help, you leave well alone, as that battles not for you to do.
 You have to move forward and do what’s right for you.

 Stage thirteen.
 Your clarity becomes clearer day by day.
-They may still be playing games, as you grew stronger and start loving yourself more in every way.
+They may still be playing games as you grow stronger and start loving yourself more in every way.
 You realise what a warped and insane person your ex truly is.
-You give no reaction to the games they try to play, they look rather silly playing alone.
+You give no reaction to the games they try to play.
+They look rather silly playing alone.
 You know they can never change their behaviour.
 You know everything you’ve been through and how you’ve acted is completely normal behaviour that normal people who love and have empathy in that situation would also do.
 Now all the self-doubts you had are starting to waiver.

 Stage fifteen.
 Your positive thoughts are growing day by day.
 You can see clearly in your authentic way, and the future seems brighter than it ever was before.
 For Yourself, you begin to open that new door.

-So whatever stage of the journey you at.
+So, whatever stage of the journey you are at.
 Believe in yourself, happiness again you will achieve.

 The cycle of a relationship with a narcissist.